BeFranke/ErrorCategoriesPedestrianDetection/README.md

 ```
 {
     "bbox"              :   [x,y,width,height : int],
     "category_id"       :   int,
     "height"            :   int,
     "id"                :   int (1-based),
     "ignore"            :   0 or 1,
     "image_id"          :   int (1-based),
-    "instance_id"   :   int,
     "vis_bbox"          :   [x,y,width,height : int],
+    "vis_ratio"         :   float,
+    "crowd_occl_ratio"  :   float,
+    "env_occl_ratio"    :   float,
-    "vis_ratio"     :   float
+    "inst_vis_ratio"    :   float
 }
 ```

-**It is very important that the instance id given in the annotation corresponds to the actual instance id used in the instance map!**
+Compared to the MS-COCO format, the following keys are added:

+- ``crowd_occl_ratio``: Ratio of semantic pedestrian pixels inside the bounding box that belong to other pedestrians to pedestrian pixels that belong to the referenced pedestrian
+- ``env_occl_ratio``: Area occupied by potentially occluding objects inside the bounding box over area of bounding box
+- ``inst_vis_ratio``: Area occupied by pixels belonging to the actual pedestrian over area of bounding box

+Other keys on any level of the json structure may be specified and will be ignored by the framework.

 ### Detection File